 Audio-Technica AT-LPW50PB – best under $500

-Audio-Technica AT-LPW50PB is a professional belt-drive turntable with multitasking usage capacities.
+Audio-Technica AT-LPW50PB is a fully manual (rare characteristic for TTs in this price range), belt-drive turntable with multitasking usage capacities.
 It includes an adaptable dynamic anti-skate control that keeps the right platter rotation speed for precise playback, a motor with a speed sensor system, and a fully manual belt-drive operation allowed by two speeds: 33 ⅓ and 45 RPM.
-45 RPM is the most common vinyl format used mainly in Europe or Japan.
+45 RPM – the most common vinyl format used mainly in Europe or Japan.

-This turntable features an anti-resonance die-cast aluminum platter with a rubber mat to avoid unwanted vibrations.
+Though this turntable didn’t even come close to the above-mentioned models in terms of construction, it still has a heavy anti-resonance die-cast aluminum platter with a rubber mat to avoid unwanted vibrations.
+And, I must admit, it does the job well.
 The AT HS4 removable mount headshell and AT VM95E Dual Moving Magnet cartridge with 0.3 x 0.7 mil elliptical stylus ensure convenient cartridge upgrades in the future.
 Finally, a 45 RPM adapter and RCA audio cable allow for connection versatility.

 Audio-Technica AT-LPW50PB is the finest turntable with a phono preamp under $500.
-So, if you’re looking for serious performance and durability that won’t cost you an arm and a leg, you can end your search here.
+So, if you’re looking for a user-friendly and well-built model that won’t cost you an arm and a leg, you can end your search here.

 Key specs